Salary Packaging an Electric Vehicle: Why Timing Matters After the Federal Budget

 What is salary packaging an electric vehicle?

-To qualify, the vehicle must be
+To currently qualify, the vehicle must be:

 • a battery electric or hydrogen fuel cell vehicle

-• Plug‑in hybrid vehicles generally no longer qualify from 1 April 2025 unless grandfathered under older arrangements.
+• plug-in hybrid vehicles generally no longer qualify from 1 April 2025 unless grandfathered under older arrangements,

 • first held and used on or after 1 July 2022,

-• not subject to luxury car tax
+• below the luxury car tax threshold

-• for electric vehicles acquired this year, the threshold is $91,387
+• for 2025-26, the EV threshold is $91,387,

 • designed to carry under one tonne and fewer than nine passengers, and